ansible/product-demos/network/README.md

 This category of demos shows examples of network operations and management with Ansible Automation Platform.
 The list of demos can be found below.
 See the [Suggested Usage](#suggested-usage) section of this document for recommendations on how to best use these demos.
 - [**NETWORK / Configuration**](https://github.com/nleiva/ansible-net-modules/blob/main/main.yml) - Deploy golden configurations for different resources to Cisco IOS, IOSXR, and NXOS.

+To run the demos, deploy them using Infrastructure as Code, run either the "Product Demos | Multi-demo setup" or the "Product Demos | Single demo setup" and select 'Network' in the "Product Demos" deployment, or utilize the steps in the repo level README.

 ### Project

 These demos leverage playbooks from a [git repo](https://github.com/nleiva/ansible-net-modules) that is added as the **`Network Golden Configs`** Project in your Ansible Controller.
 Review this repo for the playbooks to configure different resources and network config templates that will be configured.